Digital Media Solutions: Performance Ad Tech Firm Transitions to Lender Ownership

 | Class 8 | Section 510(b) claims | Impaired | Cancelled and extinguished with no distributions |

-The plan includes debtor and third party releases and exculpation provisions.
-It also establishes the post confirmation governance structure used to wind down estates, resolve claim objections, and administer distributions tied to the sale proceeds.
-Because recoveries depend on distributable proceeds under the waterfall, the plan does not provide a fixed recovery percentage for unsecured or equity holders at confirmation, instead linking distributions to realized sale value and remaining cash after paying priority and secured obligations.
+The confirmation order includes debtor and third-party releases and exculpation provisions.
+It also establishes the post-confirmation governance structure used to wind down estates, resolve claim objections, and administer distributions tied to the sale proceeds.
+Because recoveries depend on distributable proceeds under the waterfall, the plan does not provide a fixed recovery percentage for unsecured or equity holders at confirmation.

 Waterfall and pool mechanics.
 The plan uses a waterfall recovery framework for distributable proceeds and a separate unsecured claims recovery pool for eligible general unsecured holders.
-That structure means the timing and size of distributions depend on the amount of cash available after paying administrative and priority claims and on the resolution of disputed claims that can affect pool allocation.
+The timing and size of distributions depend on available cash after administrative and priority claims and on the resolution of disputed claims.

 Key Case Timeline and Post-Confirmation Status